 Whilst women currently account for just under a third of the UK’s self-employed job market, the number of women choosing to become their own boss continues to rise.
 Figures from the Office of National Statistics show that women have made up over half of the increase in self-employment since 2008.

-Despite the growing number of women taking the plunge and going it alone in business, more role models are needed to inspire the next generation of female entrepreneurs; that’s why, on this International Women’s Day, we’re shining a spotlight on eight inspiring female founders who are currently shaking up the UK’s start-up scene, transforming industries with innovative products and inspiring more women to make their mark on the business world.
+Despite the growing number of women taking the plunge and going it alone in business, more role models are needed to inspire the next generation of female entrepreneurs; that’s why we’re shining a spotlight on eight inspiring female founders who are currently shaking up the UK’s start-up scene, transforming industries with innovative products and inspiring more women to make their mark on the business world.

 - Pip Murray, Pip & Nut